What is Microsoft Windows Code Signing Certificate?

 Step-1: Generate Certificate Signing Request (CSR)

 First, you need to generate a certificate signing request (CSR) on your computer.
-To generate a CSR for a windows code signing certificate, you will need to follow these steps:
+To generate a CSR for a Windows code signing certificate, you will need to follow these steps:

 • Open the Microsoft Management Console (MMC) on your computer.